 SOLAR | In Operation

-- Built on previously disturbed land near existing power plants and transmission lines
+- Located near existing power plants and transmission lines

-- Reduces greenhouse gases by about 190,000 tons annually, the equivalent of taking 33,000 cars off the road
+- Reduces greenhouse gas emissions by about 247,000 tons annually, the equivalent of taking approximately 52,000 cars off the road